 Bold initiatives will be required in all of these areas.
 One common theme for all of them is change for the better.
-NGS will transform CORS into a fully GNSS-capable system which best serves the mission of defining the NSRS.
-The geoid modeling efforts will include new theory and data collection at levels not seen at NGS since the NAD 83 and NAVD 88 efforts.
+NGS will remove systematic deficiencies in both classical datums by re-defining them and adopting the latest technology for maintenance and access.
+This includes transforming the Continuously Operating Reference Stations (CORS) into a fully Global Navigation Satellite Systems (GNSS)-capable system which serves as the sole defining points of the geometric ("horizontal") datum.
+The geoid modeling efforts will include new theory and data collection at levels not seen at NGS since the NAD 83 and NAVD 88 efforts, leading to a new definition and realization of the geopotential ("vertical") datum based on CORS and a gravimetric geoid, rather than passive benchmarks.
 Time dependencies will be both acknowledged and tracked in all components of the NSRS, from the shoreline to the gravity field, from heights to latitude and longitude.
-Coordinates which are epoch tagged and tracked for motion will be the foundation of the NSRS.
+The Coastal Mapping Program, already a cornerstone of the NGS mission, will be progressed along its natural path toward integration with other coastal mapping components of the government until it serves as part of the Integrated Ocean and Coastal Mapping program.